Rotraut Klein-Moquay: Biography

 Rotraut, born Rotraut Uecker, was born in 1938 in Rerik, German Reich.
-As a teenager, she moved to Düsseldorf to live with her older brother, the artist Gunther Uecker.
+As a teenager, she moved to Düsseldorf to live with her older brother, the artist Günther Uecker.
 In Düsseldorf, she worked odd-jobs and began to experiment with art.
 In 1958, she moved to Nice to work as an au-pair for the family of the artist Arman.
 It was in Nice that she met and began a relationship with Yves Klein.
 The couple traveled to New York and Los Angeles, where they lived, exhibited Klein's art, and mingled in the scene of artists, gallery owners, and critics.
 In 1962, Rotraut and Klein married in Paris.
 Klein died six months later, while Rotraut was pregnant with their son, Yves.
 Rotraut re-married in 1968, to the curator Daniel Moquay.
 Rotraut and Moquay have three children together.
 Since 1998, Rotraut has divided her time between Phoenix, Arizona, Paris, and Sydney, Australia.

 Rotraut's early work focused on drawing and painting.
 Beginning in the 1990s, she shifted to sculpture as her primary medium.
 Many of Rotraut's works are monumental sculptures in bright, primary colors.